 could possibly possess normally rational human beings to go on

-an endless quest to find a large hunk of 60 year old pipe and
+an endless quest to find a large hunk of 60 year old tubing and

 tin?
 What could rationally justify spending thousands and thousands